FutureTechnology-me/hyena-mean-ecommerce/README.md

 You'll want to update checkout.html to use the desired paypal email.

-I'll improve this as soon as I can.
+I'll improve this as often as possible.
+Intended future features

+-front end admin tools
+-multiple starting template options
+-completely DRY code (as of right now there are a few repeated functions between controllers) -other payment options / use of profile data to prefill payment forms -paypal post purchase route

 sample deployment at https://young-reef-40477.herokuapp.com/#/